$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection

 The second component, denoted by $Z^2(\Theta_k, h^t, r^t, \omega)$, verifies the opponent type by comparing the expected cumulative reward to the observed cumulative reward.
-In any MARL task, agents are motivated to maximize their utility.
+In any MARL task, agents are motivated to maximise their utility.
 In mixed-motive and zero-sum games, the deceiving agent increases its portion of the joint reward by reducing the victim's reward.
 This behaviour will contradict the victim's expectations to earn more (due to the assumption that it has a higher DoM level).
-Since gaining (subjective) utility is its ultimate aim, we can expect the victim to be particularly sensitive to behaviour that leads to deviation from the expected reward.
+Since gaining (subjective) utility is the victim's ultimate aim, we can expect the victim to be particularly sensitive to behaviour that leads to deviation from the expected reward.
 A similar idea was proposed by \citet{oey2023designing}, where the authors suggested the deception detection mechanism in humans is governed by the possible payoffs.
 Due to the coupling between the agent's reward and its actions, this component is based on the history-conditioned expected reward $\hat r_\mu^t$, by averaging the expected actions and reactions per behavioural type.
-Formally, the expected reward, per opponent's behavioural type, is: Similarly to the gzip typicality component, this component also utilizes counterfactuals to asses whether or not the observed sequence of rewards ``fits'' a presumed generative model.
-At each trial the component samples actions from the simulate policy of each modeled type (Eq. \ref{eq:simulated_opponent_behaviour}) and using the victim's policy computes a vector of sampled rewards.
+Formally, the expected reward, per opponent's behavioural type, is:

+Similarly to the gzip typicality component, this component also utilises counterfactuals to asses whether or not the observed sequence of rewards ``fits'' a presumed generative model.
+At each trial, the component samples actions from the simulated policy of each modelled type (Eq. \ref{eq:simulated_opponent_behaviour}) and, using the victim's policy, computes a vector of sampled rewards.
 These rewards are appended to previously sampled rewards, yielding the expected reward set:

 At each trial, this component verifies if the cumulative \emph{observed} reward: $\sum_{i=1}^t r^i_\mu$ belongs to the set of \emph{expected} cumulative rewards: